What Is an Acidity Regulator? Benefits, Uses & Natural Alternatives

 Acidity regulators are generally safe within limits, but excess processed food intake may affect digestion.

-Natural foods such as lemon, buttermilk, and fresh fruits may support digestive balance.
+Natural foods such as lemon, buttermilk, and fresh fruits may support digestive balance and act as natural acidity regulators without the concerns associated with frequent processed food consumption.

 This article is for educational purposes only and should not be considered medical advice.
 Individual digestive responses may vary.
 Always consult a qualified healthcare professional for concerns related to acidity or digestion.